How to Set Email Send Limits

 This value defines the default limit for all of the domains on your server, except for domains for which you manually set a different limit.

-• The Maximum Hourly Email by Domain Relayed setting in the Edit a Package interface will override the Max hourly emails per domain setting.
+- The Maximum Hourly Email by Domain Relayed setting in the Edit a Package interface can set a lower maximum hourly email limit than the Max hourly emails per domain setting, but cannot set a higher limit.

 Set an hourly limit for the domains of an account